Modal

 Callbacks

 There are a number of callbacks available depending on what access you require.
-In the example below, the callbackOpen
+In the example below, the callbackOpen option is used to focus an input within the modal when it pops up:

 See the Options Section for a full list of callbacks.